Change view: Change style to alternate Change style to default

 Work with the right hand:

-A takes through B C D right, the loop of D left unreversed.
+A goes through B C D right, and takes the loop on D left unreversed.
 (You'll have two loops on A.)

 Lower the left loops.